 Godly Vision Requires Conviction

 “… I have not hesitated …” People of conviction are “trigger-happy” people.
-They are ready at a drop of the puck to work toward for the kingdom’s sake.
-They really do believe and it is normative for their entire life.
-They are ready in season and out.
-Not careless, but sensing the urgency.
+They are ready at a drop of the puck to work for the kingdom’s sake.
+They are ready in season and out—not careless, but sensing the urgency.

 Godly Vision Requires Relevancy and Adaptability

 “… Publicly and from house to house” (Acts 20:20).
-Paul was not hung up on the form of his ministryóhe was willing to sacrifice personal preferences.
+Paul was not hung up on the form of his ministry; he was willing to sacrifice personal preferences.
 “I have become all things to all men so that by all possible means I might save some” (1 Cor.
 9:22).
-Sometimes vision is hindered by our ‘comfort zone’ or ‘used-to zones.’
+Sometimes vision is hindered by our “comfort zones” or our “used-to zones.”
 We have all heard someone say, “That is not what we are used to.”
 To be sure, some forms are more comfortable to us than others.
-But, that is not the issue.
+But that is not the issue.
 Vision can die for lack of innovation, when a person is unwilling to let go of preferences.
-We should be ready to use whatever means are most effective (assuming these means do not violate clear teaching of scripture).
+We should be ready to use whatever means are most effective (assuming these means do not violate clear teaching of Scripture).

-Some methods are time test and very effective, others are innovative and can be equally effective.
-Some use summer camps to attract children to the gospel, others use sports clinics.
+Some methods are time-tested and very effective; others are innovative and can be equally effective.
+Some use summer camps to attract children to the gospel; others use sports clinics.
 Like Paul, who adapted his methods to gain a hearing, we too, must be flexible.
-Whether donning a coat and tie to meet a businessman for lunch or putting on old pair of jeans to go talk to a street kid, we must be willing to adapt to the need of the moment.
+Whether donning a coat and tie to meet a businessman for lunch or putting on old pair of jeans to go talk to a street kid, we must be willing to adapt to the needs of the moment.

 Godly Vision Requires the Message of Repentance and Faith

 “I have declared … that they must turn to God in repentance and have faith in our Lord Jesus” (Acts 20:21).
-The primary message of any godly vision must include the Good News of restoration to God.
+The primary message of any godly vision must include the good news of restoration to God.
 This was front and center in Paul’s ministry, for it is the whole point of the kingdom program.
-But, this means repentance and faith must be the heart of our daily walk with God.
-We constantly fail as Christian and must therefore be relentlessly turning to God.
-To do otherwise earns us the title ‘hypocrite.’
+But it means repentance and faith must be the heart of our daily walk with God.
+We constantly fail as Christians and must therefore be relentlessly turning to God.
+To do otherwise earns us the title “hypocrite.”

-These reflections are certainly not the definitive list of required characters for a man of vision.
-But, equally certainly, the man or woman who wants to be gripped by a vision from God must cultivate these Christ-like characteristics.
-The Apostle Paul left his stamp of character with the young Ephesian elders.
+These reflections are certainly not the definitive list of required character traits for a man of vision.
+But equally certainly, the man or woman who wants to be gripped by a vision from God must cultivate these Christ-like characteristics.
+The apostle Paul left his stamp of character on the young Ephesian elders.
 If they aspire to the same, God will provide them the vision for his particular work among them.
-We need men and women, young adults and young people who are becoming a people of godly character.
+We need men, women, and young people who becoming a people of godly character.
 It is to these kind of people that God gives a vision.